 Born in England in the mid years of the socialist experiment I moved to the US with my parents and brothers when my father, a manufacturing automation engineer, moved here to work for one of the big US tech companies of the day, one of those who exist in name only now.
 We were in some ways economic refugees since at that time there were three boys (still are) in a country where 1 + child was the norm.

-I am a third generation engineer, a mechanical engineer who has worked for the government, myself, a tech start-up and a foreign-owned defense middle weight.
+I am a third generation engineer, a mechanical engineer who has worked for the government, myself, a tech start-up, a foreign-owned defense middle weight and most recently a power semiconductor manufacturer.
 I am a mechanical engineer who has worked in the electronics/electrical field my whole career, at first in manufacturing/materials and later in packaging development and design, then transitioned to power electronics (as in the drives for EV’s etc, and then electric motors.)
-I’ve been in manufacturing, detail design, concept design, product development and research, as working engineer, engineering manager and administrator process manager, in both government and corporate environments (I have lived Dilbert cartoon in real life.)
+I’ve been in manufacturing, detail design, concept design, product development and research, as working engineer, engineering manager and administrator process manager, in both government and corporate environments (I have lived Dilbert cartoon in real life…and I am nearly the same age as his creator Scott Adams and love Scott’s vlog.)

 I usually love my job, (when it’s not driving me nuts) and have had the luck to work with a lot of wonderful and brilliant people on a broad range of programs, developing concepts and proposals for systems from rail guns to wireless remote monitoring systems for hospitalized children.